 All students who wish to attend a field trip must receive written permission from a parent or guardian with authority to give permission.
-Students may be prohibited from attending field trips for any of the following reasons:
+Students will be prohibited from attending field trips for any of the following reasons:

-- Failure to receive appropriate permission from parent/guardian or teacher;

-- Failure to complete appropriate coursework;

-- Behavioral or safety concerns;

-- Denial of permission from administration;

-- Two or more unexcused absences (excluding suspensions);

-- Students suspended more than once;

-- Other reasons as determined by the school.
+- $\checkmark$ Failure to receive appropriate permission from parent/guardian or teacher; - ✓ Failure to complete appropriate coursework; - ✓ Behavioral or safety concerns; - ✓ Denial of permission from administration; - ✓ Two or more unexcused absences (excluding suspensions); - ✓ Students suspended more than once, including in school suspension; - $\checkmark$ Other reasons as determined by the school.